jpt13653903/Gerber2PDF/ReadMe.md

 To build on macOS, run `git submodule update --init --recursive && make`.

 To build on Windows, install [MinGW](http://tdm-gcc.tdragon.net/) and run `git submodule update --init --recursive && mingw32-make` from within a POSIX-like environment, such as [Git Bash](https://git-scm.com/).

 ### Building Issues

 A common issue with building is the Git submodules.
 If the `Engine/Toolbox` folder is empty, GNU make will issue a very cryptic "No rule to make target".

 To solve the issue, run `git submodule update --init --recursive` so that all submodules are initialised and up to date.

 You can also download the files manually from
 [the Toolbox repo](https://github.com/jpt13653903/Toolbox/tree/master)
 and save it in the `Engine/Toolbox` folder, but it is highly recommended to let Git sort it out for you.

 ## Changes:

+#### 2023-12-28

+- Version-bump to 1.9
+- Replaced custom Deflate algorithm with the standard ZLib library

 #### 2022-12-03